 Crafting Type is an intense 3-day workshop where absolute beginners learn how to design typefaces, and intermediate designers boost their skills.
 We run it at cities large and small, around the world, to bring you a solid, theoretical and practical start in type design.

-But you may not be considering a career as a type designer.
-Many people at the workshop have established great careers as artists, architects, or illustrators.
-We've even had a few repeat customers travel in from another city to attend the same workshop twice, with no intention of becoming a typeface designer, ever.
+You may not be considering a career as a type designer.
+Many people we meet at our workshops have already established great careers as artists, architects, and illustrators.
+Sometimes we see customers again, who travel in from another city to attend the same workshop twice — with no intention of becoming a typeface designer, ever.

 Why take our workshop?

 Learning type design is a great way to deepen your understanding of typography.
 Zooming in to this level is still rare, and being able to drill down with clients and other designers sets you apart.

 Type can seem like a dark art, almost as if it is made by magicians.
 But we have developed a learning experience that reliably evaporates the sense that typography and type design is impenetrable.